turkeyyyyy/Standard/draft-jsonagents-spec-00.md

-Network Working Draft                                       Agents.JSON
+Network Working Draft                                       JSON Agents
 Category: Informational                                       9 Nov 2025
 Expires: 9 May 2026

-# The Agents.JSON Specification
+# The JSON Agents Specification

 ### Abstract

-Agents.JSON defines a portable, JSON-native format for describing AI agents, their capabilities, tools, runtimes, and governance metadata.
+JSON Agents defines a portable, JSON-native format for describing AI agents, their capabilities, tools, runtimes, and governance metadata.
 It provides a vendor-neutral and interoperable structure that allows different frameworks, runtimes, and orchestrators to exchange agent definitions